AndrewMartinezMT/web-dev-hw/project-2/README.md

 ### Part 2 of 3
 This part of the project included providing images, text boxes, buttons, and other elements that make up a web page.
 This part of the project took a little longer than expected.

+### Part 3 of 3
+This portion of the project was interesting.
+Incorporating videos and audio into my own website was awesome.
+I am still struggling a little writing out the code properly but I keep learning as I go on.